 SEMA, YEN and AXC ambassadors will be onsite to help with the installations and answer questions.

 YEN Member Companies

 The Alex Xydias Center for Automotive Arts (AXC) program has been developed in collaboration with automotive business owners and classic car enthusiasts from the Inland Valley.
 This two-year automotive program allows students to gain the necessary confidence and hands-on experience needed to enter the automotive industry.
-Students will progress through a series of classes, starting with the Auto 101 course to acquire basic skills and moving into classes on brakes, electrical and engine repair.
+Students will progress through a series of classes, starting with the Auto 101 course, to acquire basic skills, while eventually moving into classes on brakes, electrical and engine repairs.
 Students will work with instructors who are industry-certified automotive technicians and are ready to help students move on to advanced study.
 Students will have the opportunity to take and receive National Automotive Service Excellence (ASE) Certifications that can help them acquire entry-level jobs in the automotive or specialty shop industry.
 The curriculum is designed to prepare students for continued study and work in college or in the workplace.

 For more information on the program, the vehicle or the auction, please contact Byron Bergmann.